AlexTISYoung/snipar/docs/guide.rst

 Family-based genome-wide association analysis
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Family-based GWAS is performed by the gwas.py script.
+Family-based GWAS is performed by the :ref:`gwas.py <gwas.py>` script.
-This script will estimate direct effects, non-transmitted coefficients, and population effects of input genetic variants
+This script estimates direct effects, non-transmitted coefficients, and population effects of input genetic variants
 on the phenotype specified in the :ref:`phenotype file <phenotype>`.
 (If multiple phenotypes are present in the :ref:`phenotype file <phenotype>`,
 the phenotype to analyse can be specified using the '--phen_index' argument, where '--phen_index 1' corresponds to the first phenotype.)

 The script will use both :ref:`observed <observed genotypes>` and :ref:`imputed parental genotypes <imputed_file>` to estimate these effects.
-Note that if no imputed parental genotypes are input, gwas.py will estimate effects using individuals with both parents genotyped only,
+Note that if no imputed parental genotypes are input, effects will be estimated using individuals with both parents genotyped only,
 provided that a :ref:`pedigree file <pedigree>` is also input.
 (A pedigree input is not needed when inputting :ref:`imputed parental genotypes <imputed_file>`.)